OuyangJunyuan/PointCloudRenderer/README.md

 * `-o` to specify the output filename of the render result.

-* `-s` to specify the sampling time for sampler
+* `-s` to specify the sampling time for sampler.

 * `-x` to specify the `xml` file to be render.
 This will ignore the `-f` option.

 * `-c` to specify the color mapping.
-The given `.npy` file contain no colors will be colored by the `matplotlib.colors.Colormap` specified by this option, like `'turbo'`.
+The given `.npy` file that contains no colors will be colored by the `matplotlib.colors.Colormap` specified by this option, like `'turbo'`.

   <img src="docs/img3.png" width="320" />